fyngyrz/soyacro/README.md

 This is a CGI web application, so it needs to run on a webserver such as Apache.
 Put all the files into a directory where python cgi applications
-\(denoted by files that end in `.py`\) are allowed to run, then simple access the application with:
+\(denoted by files that end in `.py`\) are allowed to run, then simply access the application with:

 `http://yourserver.tld/cgi-path/soyacro.py`